gardenappl/lbt/README.md

 Unimplemented features:

-1. Interacting with paid content (I'm too scared to touch the crypto wallet stuff)
+1. Interacting with paid content (I'm too scared to touch the crypto wallet stuff, and currently there isn't much paywalled content on the network anyway)
 2. Localization
 3. `man` page
 4. Shell completion
 5. Publishing content, I will not do this because:
   * `lbrynet publish` does a decent job
-  * **[lbry-sync-ytdl](https://gitlab.com/gardenappl/lbry-sync-ytdl)** is another CLI tool by me which can publish an entire playlist of video/audio from youtube-dl
+  * **[lbry-sync-ytdl](https://gitlab.com/gardenappl/lbry-sync-ytdl)** is another CLI tool by me which can publish an entire playlist from youtube-dl